Hey Kids (Start Here)

 Volker was skeptical.
 “How did you learn it?”

-“Everyone at the SGC who lived through the Anubis-era knows that phrase,” Telford whispered.
+Telford looked away.
+Shrugged again.
+“Everyone at the SGC who lived through the Anubis-era knows that phrase.”

-Telford nodded.
-He wasn’t looking at Volker.
+Telford nodded, but he wasn’t looking at Volker.
 “It’s a famous phrase,” he murmured, his expression hunted.
 “He could have encountered it anywhere.
 He speaks alien languages all the time.
 Mostly Ancient.
-But he’ll break into Goa’uld here and there.
+But he’ll break into Goa’uld.
 He’s got a mind for it.
 A crazy talent.
 That’s all it is.”

 “You seem worried,” Volker said tentatively.